aimicrocot/microcot-preset/README.md

 ## Why this micro-preset?

-— To make models more creative, better at remembering, and smarter.
+— To make models more creative, better at remembering, and smarter (I hope so).
 Less repetition and overused clichés.
 It also significantly saves your tokens, allowing API keys to last longer

 — Organic play in Russian or English (depends on the language of your posts).
 Same goes for 1st and 3rd person (write in 1st or 3rd person, it will reply in the same)